 - Is convicted for offences under s206B of the Corporations Act

 - Is convicted for offences under s32(1) of Business Names Registration Act

-Once you have checked if you are eligible to start a business, the next step is to register the business name.
+Once you have checked if you are eligible to start a business, and understand employment laws for business – the next step is to register the business name.
 Remember that managing a business while being disqualified to do so is a criminal offense.
 If you have any questions, contact a qualified criminal lawyer